A Place for Mom

 Written by Grace Hobson

-As many as 90 percent of people who have dementia behave in ways that challenge or worry their caregivers.
-For example, a person who has dementia may become agitated or aggressive.
+As many as 90% of people who have dementia behave in ways that challenge or worry their caregivers, according to research on dementia behaviors.
+For example, a person who has dementia may become more easily agitated or aggressive.
 Or, they may wander off and get lost in their confusion or during a bout of sleeplessness.
 These troubling dementia behaviors test caregivers to the core.
+If this sounds familiar, know that “you are not alone,” says Cleveland Clinic Center for Geriatric Medicine Section Chief Dr. Ardeshir Hashmi.
+Behaviors like aggression, confusion, sleep problems, and wandering are common, but they can be managed, Hashmi explains.

 Key Takeaways

-Read on to learn more about these common dementia behaviors in the elderly and to get Hashmi’s advice on how best to handle them as a caregiver — for your sake as much as that of your loved one.
+Below, you’ll learn more about how and why some of the most common dementia behaviors may manifest in your loved one.
+You’ll also get Dr. Hashmi’s advice on how best to handle them as a caregiver — for your sake as much as that of your loved one.

 Dementia behavior: Confusion